cba85/ionic5-vue3-stripe/README.md

 ## TODO

-- Handle authentication inside the app like in [Sanctum Vue App example](https://github.com/cba85/teach-laravel-sanctum-auth-vue-app)
+- Handle authentication inside the app like in [Sanctum Vue App example](https://github.com/cba85/teach-laravel-sanctum-auth-vue-app) instead a static token in `.env` file
-- Use components

 ## Dependencies